Voting closes in UK Prime Minister race between Rishi Sunak, Liz Truss | Politics

 - United Kingdom

-Sunak, 42, and Truss, 47, have gone head-to-head in a dozen hustings up and down the UK over the past month to win over the votes of an estimated 160,000 Tory electorate.
-With the ballots now closed, the result will be declared at 12.30pm local time on Monday by returning officer Sir Graham Brady, the Conservative Campaign Headquarters (CCHQ) said.
+With the ballots now closed, the result will be declared at 12.30pm local time (17:00 pm IST) on Monday by returning officer Sir Graham Brady, the Conservative Campaign Headquarters (CCHQ) said.

 “This hustings programme has shown the strength of our party across the UK, with sold out events filling Wembley Arena to Perth Concert Hall,” said Conservative Party Chairman Andrew Stephenson.